sweattep/modern_quotes/README.md

 >Big ran New York.
 2Pac ran America.

 >There are infinite combinations once you consider the variables of grip, speed, and angle

+>I started seeing guys who would typically show up wearing a sport coat, nice pair of jeans, loafers showing up to work.
+Executives showing up and you know before I knew it they're all wearing dark blue suits, white shirts, red ties and wingtip shoes because that was the culture